 - Omit the ricotta for a more authentic alfredo sauce.

 - My kids love it when I add pancetta or bacon!

 Recipe step-by-step directions:

 This pasta in a gluten free white sauce is so easy to make!!

 Step 1: The first step is to chop up the garlic, basil, and pepperoncini (optional).

 Heat a pan over medium heat and add oil, leeks (or onion), and garlic.
 Sauté for 5 minutes until the leeks are soft.
 Feel free to omit the leeks if you prefer.

 Step 2: Add ricotta cheese and mix in.
-I love using ricotta in my garlic cheese cream sauce because it makes the sauce thicker and it clings to the gluten free pasta really well!
+I love using ricotta in my garlic cheese cream sauce because it makes the sauce thicker and clings to the gluten-free pasta well!